CPU full form is the Central Processing Unit of a computer.

 - GPU is suitable for parallel instruction processing whereas CPU is not suitable for it.

 - GPU is not suitable for serial instruction processing whereas CPU is suitable for it.

-- GIP you contains more weak cores as compared to CPU that only consists of minute powerful cores.
+- GIP contains more weak cores as compared to CPU which only consists of minute powerful cores.

 - The speed of the GPU is more than the speed of the CPU.